mmahlke/YNAlab_Bioinformatics_training_pt2_ChIP_and_CR/README.md

 + two additional PD-NC4 CUT&RUN files
   + each file has been converted to bam format, sorted, and indexed
   + each bam file comes with it's own index (.bai)
-+ a CUT&RUN -control file
++ a CUT&RUN -control file (created for this analysis)
-+ Each file has also been aligned to the E. coli genome assembly to generate a .sam file
++ Each file has also been aligned to the E. coli genome assembly (more on that below)
-  + these files have also been converted to bam format, sorted, and indexed

-To view all of the steps taken for gathering these files, check here: <insert link to script>
+To view all of the steps taken for creating/processing these files, check [here](https://github.com/mmahlke/YNAlab_Bioinformatics_training_pt2_ChIP_and_CR/blob/main/CUT.RUN_training_alignments.bash).

 Let's request a session on the cluster and grab the files with these commands:
 ```
 srun -t 2:00:00 --cluster htc --partition htc --spus-per-task 16 --pty bash

+#Set the path to the directory you want to work in, use the actual path to your directory
 cd /path/to/your/working/directory

+#Copy a text file with all the file names we want to get to our current directory '.' is shorthand for current directory location
+#The syntax here is 'copy' 'path to the file you want' 'destination to copy it to'
+cp /ix1/yarbely/Data/list_of_files.txt .

+## We are writing a loop (or set of instructions) with 'for' and 'do'
+# We create a variable named FILE, and define the variable as $(look inside ./list_of_files.txt)
+# Copy each file in list_of_files.txt to the distination directory

+for FILE in $(cat ./list_of_files.txt)
+do
-cp <file_path> <destination>
+    cp ${FILE} /destination/directory
+done

 ```
 And now we have them in our own working directory.
 These sample files have all been aligned to the human genome assembly (hg38p.14) and the E.coli genome assembly.